 There are also many summer positions throughout the world.
 Graduating seniors are also encouraged to investigate these challenging opportunities.
 This form of tenure creates about 6000 vacancies each year in a professional work force of approximately 18,000 educators in some 1000 American Community Schools, International Schools, private schools, church-related schools, and multi-national, industry-supported English-speaking schools and colleges, clinics and hospitals in over 100 foreign countries.
 Foreign language knowledge is seldom required.

 Salaries vary from country to country, but in most cases they are more than adequate for overseas living!
 Qualification requirements, for the most part, are similar to those in the U.S. and Canada, except that State Certification is seldom required.

 We have listings also for Alaska, Hawaii, Marshall and Caroline Islands, Guam, The Virgin Islands, Puerto Rico, and Samoa.

 How do you get these

-For more information, please send us an e-mail.
-Simply click on INFO and indicate wether you want information about TEACHING or information about NURSING.
+for more information, please send us an e-mail.
+Simply click on INFO and indicate whether you want information about TEACHING or information about NURSING.
 We will respond to your e-mail within 24 hours.